Darkle/openapi-to-rescript-generator/README.md

-# openapi-to-rescript-generator
+# Openapi to Rescript generator

+#### Introduction:

 - Generate rescript code from an [openapi spec](https://spec.openapis.org/oas/v3.1.0) document to help you validate & parse responses from your api.
 It also generates types for parameters and validation for request bodies.

 - It supports openapi specs in json and yaml form.

 - Note: this is just a first pass at this.
 Some stuff isn't supported yet, so expect some bugs.

 - Most of the heavy lifting is done by the [Rescript Struct](https://github.com/DZakh/rescript-struct) and [Rescript Json Schema](https://github.com/DZakh/rescript-json-schema) libs.

 #### Usage: